masscollaborationlabs/labs.masscollabs.xyz/GNUEmacsDeveloper.md

 # Company Description

 We Masscollabs Services is leading to Software, Hardware and Science for the Internet Cyberspace with our own consciousness.
 We have our own roadmap and which is why we say we are a Free Software project.
-This is an open way to software and open infrastructuresk
+This is an open way to software and open infrastructures

 # Role Description